The Markha Valley Trek is one of the most spectacular and famous treks in the Ladakh region of India.

-The trek follows a stunning high valley with superb views across the mountain region and is one of the best ways to still experience the unique culture of the High Himalaya region.
-The Markha Valley trek follows the Markha River downstream taking in several high passes including Gandala La (15748 ft) and Kongmaru La, (17,060 ft).
+The Markha Valley Trek follows a stunning high valley with superb views across the mountain region and is one of the best ways to still experience the unique culture of the High Himalaya region.
+The Markha Valley trek follows the Markha River downstream taking in several high passes including Ganda La (15748 ft) and Kongmaru La, (17,060 ft).
 From both passes you get epic views across the landscape with the tall peaks of Kang Yissay and the 20,086 ft Stok Kangri coming into sight.

 Not only is the trek one of mountain beauty, but it also takes trekkers through a landscape of ancient farming with many green irrigated fields and local villages being passed along the way.
 You’ll also experience several monasteries and meet the brightly dressed monks as they go about their daily lives.
 You’ll will be exposed to several waist-deep river crossings, high rocky canyons and explore many buddhists villages en-route.